Legends of America

 Emerson Hough

-After spending time in Yellowstone in 1893 and seeing hundreds of buffalo killed, Emerson wrote a number of articles promoting conservation, which influenced the U.S. Congress to protect the buffalo in Yellowstone National Park.
-In 1897, he published The Story of the Cowboy and followed up with more than 20 works on the frontier life in the American West, gaining him a reputation as a "western" author.
+After spending time in Yellowstone in 1893 and seeing hundreds of buffalo killed, Emerson wrote several articles promoting conservation, which influenced the U.S. Congress to protect the buffalo in Yellowstone National Park.
+In 1897, he published The Story of the Cowboy and followed up with more than 20 works on the American West’s frontier life, gaining him a reputation as a “western” author.

 Other notable works included the books The Mississippi Bubble, The Way of the West, Singing Mouse Stories, The Passing of the Frontier, The Story of the Outlaw, and several others.

-Hough died on April 30, 1923 from heart failure following an operation.
-He is buried in Evanston, Illinois.
+Hough died on April 30, 1923, in Evanston, Illinois, from heart failure following an operation.
+He is buried, along with his wife, at Hope Cemetery in Galesburg, Illinois.

 Articles from Emerson Hough: